FAQ – ACBID

 Pursuant to the 2003 ordinance adopted by the Lakewood City Council, the ACBID is governed by a seven-member board of directors.
 Each member of the board of directors must be an “elector” within the geographical boundaries of the ACBID service area.
 Members of the board of directors are appointed by the Lakewood City Council to serve three-year terms.

 The ACBID is managed by an executive director.
 Alameda Connects provides the services of the executive-director pursuant to a contract with the ACBID.
 The current Executive Director for the ACBID is Tom Quinn.

 Is the ACBID required to file any documents describing its activities and budget?

 Yes.
 The ACBID is required to submit an annual operating plan and budget to the City of Lakewood by September 30 of each year.
 The Lakewood City Council must approve or disapprove the operating plan and budget within 30 days after receipt from ACBID, but no later than December 5.
 The ACBID’s operating plans and budgets are considered public records.
-Click here to see the current year ACBID operating plan and budget.
-(CREATE LINK)
+Click here for the current Operating Plan contact Tom Quinn at Tom@AlamedaConnects.org for the current budget.

 In addition, the ACBID is required to file its budget and a Certification of Tax Levies with the Colorado Department of Local Affairs in January of each year.

 When and where does the ACBID Board of Directors meet and can the public attend meetings?